Einstein-Telescope-Projects/gwsim/docs/generate_ET_data.rst

   - :code:`E1_2L_Misaligned_Sardinia`
   - :code:`E2_2L_Misaligned_EMR`

-The coordinates of the Meuse-Rhine Euregion and Sardinia locations follows from the `CoBA science study <https://iopscience.iop.org/article/10.1088/1475-7516/2023/07/068>`_ .
+The coordinates of the Meuse-Rhine Euregion and Sardinia locations follows from the Coba study .

-To use a specific detector configuration, update the detectors list in your :code:`.yaml` configuration file.
+To use a specific detector configuration, update the detectors list in your YAML configuration file.
 For example, to generate data for 2L aligned configuration of ET:

 .. code-block:: yaml